Icy Health

 Photo by Candid Unsplash Copyright 2021

 Cavities and tooth decay can be kept at bay by following good oral and proper dental hygiene.
-Here are some simple tips to take appropriate care of your teeth and prevent the cavity stages from evolving further
+Here are some simple tips to take appropriate care of your teeth.

 5.1.
 Brushing Your Teeth